olegfomenko/blog/_posts/2024-03-23-hackathon.md

 via [Pedersen commitment](https://link.springer.com/content/pdf/10.1007/3-540-46766-1_9.pdf) while the second introduces the untraceable coin transferring using stealth addresses.

-On the recent hackathon in Distributed Lab my team (Oleg Fomenko, Mykhailo Sokolov, Serhii Pomohaiev) introduced the way how to combine this two approaches to make transactions hidden and untraceable but still verifiable.
+On the recent hackathon in Distributed Lab my team (Oleg Fomenko, Mykhailo Sokolov, Serhii Pomohaiev and Oleksandra Ryzhova) introduced the way how to combine this two approaches to make transactions hidden and untraceable but still verifiable.

 Briefly, it works in the following way: imagine we have all assets owned by users stored in a